Jim & Jesse: Recordings

 In 1952, Jim & Jesse were signed to their first major label, Capitol Records.
 They have also recorded for Columbia Records, Epic Records, and Opryland USA.
 They also released under their own Old Dominion record label.
 In 1960, their first single for Columbia was "The Flame of Love" backed by "Gosh I Miss You All the Time".
 Their other classic songs include "Cotton Mill Man", "Diesel on My Tail", "Are You Missing Me", and "Paradise".

 In the late 1950s and early 1960s, Jim and Jesse starred on the live radio show, the Suwannee River Jamboree, broadcast on Saturday nights from Live Oak, Florida, on WNER radio.
 The show was also syndicated throughout the Southeastern United States.
 The brothers replaced the Stanley Brothers on the show.
 They left when Martha White began using the duo as a sponsor.

 On March 2, 1964, they were invited to join the Grand Ole Opry after making several appearances as guest performers, and they moved to Gallatin, Tennessee, later that year.

 Jim and Jesse joined producers Randall Franks and Alan Autry for the In the Heat of the Night cast album Christmas Time's A-Comin, performing the title song with the cast.
 The album became one of the most popular Christmas releases of 1991 and 1992 with Southern retailers.
 Jesse also added his mandolin talents to a vocal performance of "Bring a Torch Jeanette Isabella" by actor Carroll O'Connor.

-Jesse continues to perform at numerous folk festivals representing the traditional arts and some of his new styles.
+Jesse continued to perform at numerous folk festivals representing the traditional arts and some of his new styles.

 Personal lives

+The McReynolds' grandfather, Charles McReynolds, had led the band The Bull Mountain Moonshiners, who recorded at the Bristol Sessions in 1927.

 In 2002, both brothers were diagnosed with different types of cancer.
-Jesse's battle was successful, but Jim died in 2002 at the age of 75, ending the longest active professional brother duet in country music history - 55 years.
+Jesse's battle was successful, but Jim died in 2002 at the age of 75, ending the longest active professional brother duet in country music history, at 55 years.

-Jesse has carried on the Jim & Jesse tradition and continues to play the Grand Ole Opry and special dates with his band, as well as being a guest with other groups.
-He still lives in Gallatin, Tennessee.
+Jesse carried on the Jim & Jesse tradition and continued to play the Grand Ole Opry and special dates with his band, as well as being a guest with other groups.
+He died of natural causes in Nashville, Tennessee, on June 23, 2023 at the age of 93.